AthenACHY/AthenACHY.github.io/_stories/2020-05-19-Debunking-economics.md

 thumbnail: '/img/story/Debunking_Economics_2001.jpg'
 ---

-Illuminate the part of economics that makes no sense to me.
+The part of economics that makes no sense to me.
 ======

 This book is a recommendation to help me with my dis-orientations in econ-related news and policies, especially those fiercely defend capitalism.